JonathanEnright/aoe_project/README.md

-# Age of Empires 2 Dashboard
+# Age of Empires 2 Project

 ## 1. Overview

-The Age of Empires 2 (aoe2) dashboard provides a comprehensive summary view of player and match statistics from the video game 'Age of Empires 2 DE'.
+The Age of Empires 2 (aoe2) project dashboard provides a comprehensive summary view of player and match statistics from the video game 'Age of Empires 2 DE'.
 Data is automatically pulled and refreshed weekly in a PowerBI report, enabling in-depth analysis and data slicing/dicing.
 The dashboard aims to answer questions such as:

 * Who are the top performing players currently?
 * What civilization should I counter-pick to maximize my chances of beating my opponent?